 It should be noted that this case does not impact any prisoners who are serving time on non-mandatory prison sentences.

-The Koffel Law firm is currently researching any distinguishing features from this case and offenders who are serving prison sentences and expecting judicial release.
+Koffel Brininger Nesbitt is currently researching any distinguishing features from this case and offenders who are serving prison sentences and expecting judicial release.

 This reinforces how critical it is that defense attorneys negotiate non-mandatory prison terms for their clients.
 If the prosecutor would not object to judicial release, then the defense must enter a guilty plea to a non-mandatory prison term offense.